nwb/s3-image-optimizer/README.md

-# TyniPng S3
+# TinyPng S3 image optimizer

+## Function
-This is revised from original optim at  sourcey/s3-image-optimizer.
+This is revised from original optim at https://github.com/sourcey/s3-image-optimizer.
 This version use https://tinypng.com/ service, which have a much highger optimization rate than the imagemin package.
-Besides paramters in optim, this package need the the Tynipng api key as TYNIPNG_KEY.
+Besides parameters in optim, this package needs the the Tynipng api key as TYNIPNG_KEY.
 This package will also skip the GIT images as it is not handled by tinypng.

+## one possible bug fix
+Some how the original version is having issue with 'Handler is not a function'.
+I dropped the 'module.' from index.js, so it looks like 'exports = require('./optimizer');' now.

+##Intro from original
 Automagitically optimize your images on S3 with the magic of AWS Lambda.

 Optim is a super-simple [Lambda][l] function that can listen to an S3 bucket for uploads, and runs everything it can through [imagemin][imagemin].